PrithivirajDamodaran/Parrot_Paraphraser/README.md

 ## 2. Scope

 In the space of conversational engines, knowledge bots are to which **we ask questions** like *"when was the berlin wall teared down?"*, transactional bots are to which **we give commands** like *"turn on the music please"* and voice assistants are the ones which can do both answer questions and action our commands.
-Parrot mainly foucses on augmenting texts typed or spoken to conversational interfaces for building robust NLU models.
-Hence the pretrained model is trained  on text samples of *maximum length of 64.*
+Parrot mainly foucses on augmenting texts typed-into or spoken-to conversational interfaces for building robust NLU models. (*So usually people neither type out or yell out long paragraphs to conversational interfaces.
+Hence the pretrained model is trained  on text samples of maximum length of 64.*)

 ## 3. What makes a paraphraser a good augmentor for NLU?